One of the most contemporary areas in social work research and practice is eco social work. But what exactly is it, and how does it make a difference?

 And as Dr Boetto explained, the effects of environmental disruption are not always felt equally.

 “Our profession is underpinned by values of social justice and human rights.
-We are starting to understand the disproportionate impacts of climate change on disadvantaged people, whether in terms of disability, migration, refugees, homelessness.
-Any group that suffers disadvantage are often unable to prepare for an extreme weather event, less able to respond to an extreme weather event, and less able to recover.
+We are starting to understand the disproportionate impacts of climate change on disadvantaged people.
+That could be in terms of disability, migration, refugees or homelessness.
+Any group that suffers disadvantage is often unable to prepare for an extreme weather event and less able to respond to an extreme weather event.
+Plus, they’re less able to recover.

 “And quite often, people from a disadvantaged background are located in areas that are more environmentally at risk.
 So it is important for social work to become more involved in this issue, as well as advocate and provide a voice for marginalised groups.”

 Awareness of the intersection between environmental conditions and human wellbeing is starting to become more prevalent in the profession.
 The Australian Association of Social Workers, for example, now has environmental sustainability embedded within the professional code of ethics.
-There is also an increasing amount of cross-border collaboration in this area.
+There is also an increasing amount of cross-border collaboration in eco social work.

-This is because the issues around eco social work are going to become increasingly common.
+This is because the issues around eco social work are increasingly common.

-It does mean, however, that there are opportunities for people who want to enter the profession.
+It does mean, however, that people who want to enter the profession will have opportunities.
 They can really make a difference by bringing innovative thinking and passionate advocacy to the table.